Article VIII - Elections and Vacancies

 - except as noted in Exceptions, below be members, as defined in Bylaws Article III, for at least 30 days prior to the closing of nominations;

 - not hold more than one office, including statewide, Regional and Local office, at the same time, except 1) Interim President as provided for in the MAPE Interim Local Governance Policy and 2) as provided for in Article VIII Section 3D..
 Committee positions, including chairs, are not offices.
 Council positions are offices;

 - Regional Directors may not be elected as negotiations representative;

 - except as noted in Exceptions, below be working in a classification covered by a MAPE agreement at the closing of nominations or between the closing of nominations and occupying the position, except when the out-of-classification is less than 30 days;

 - not be officers or salaried employees of any other exclusive bargaining representative or an affiliate thereof;

-- except as noted in Exceptions, below, not be members of the statewide Elections Committee or a local election committee;
+- except as noted in Exceptions, below, not be members of the statewide Elections Committee;

 - not be under sanction as provided in the Bylaws, Article XIII, Section 10, provisions (4), (5) and (6);